Get the app

 Tournament Bracket Generator

-Type one team or player per line and get a single-elimination knockout bracket with automatic byes and fair seeding — seed 1 and seed 2 can only meet in the final.
-Click winners to advance them round by round, then print the bracket or share it as a link.
+Type one team or player per line and get a single-elimination or double-elimination knockout bracket with automatic byes and fair seeding — seed 1 and seed 2 can only meet in the final.
+Click winners to advance them round by round (in double elimination, first losses drop into the losers bracket for a second life), then print the bracket or share it as a link.
 Free, no signup, works on your phone.

 How a single-elimination bracket works